 The iPad is Apple’s base tablet model.
-In its eighth generation, the iPad focuses on being the perfect tool for education and people who seek a bigger screen to read and surface the web.
+In its ninth generation, the iPad focuses on being the perfect tool for education and people who seek a bigger screen to read and surface the web compared to the iPhone.
 With Apple Pencil and Smart Keyboard support, the iPad has never been better.

 The iPad is a line of tablets designed and developed by Apple.
 It was originally announced in 2010, three years after the first iPhone was introduced.
 With a 9.7-inch screen and with iPhone OS 3.2 the iPad was a success, hitting 1 million tablets sold in over three months, half the time the first iPhone took to reach this mark.

 Steve Jobs then unveiled the iPad 2 in March of 2011.
 About 33% thinner than its predecessor and 15% lighter, the second generation used the A5 chip, twice as faster as its predecessor.
 The iPad 2 also introduced front and back cameras that supported FaceTime video calls.

 The successor of the iPad 2 wasn’t a success at all.
 The third generation was introduced in March of 2012 with a Retina display and the A5X processor.
 The problem with this tablet it was too heavy and the battery didn’t last long enough.
 In October of the same year, Apple announced the fourth generation with the A6X processor, HD FaceTime camera, improved LTE capabilities, and the Lightning connector.

 At this October event, Apple also introduced the first iPad mini.
 In 2013, Apple went with the first iPad Air and the iPad mini 2.
 In 2015, the company introduced the first Pro model, with two different sizes.